Lindås Municipality: General information

 Also on this date, there were two other changes.
-The Sletta area (population: 305) on the island of Radøy was switched from Lindås to the new Radøy Municipality.
-The other change was the Einestrand, Eikebotn, and Kikallen areas (population: 25) was transferred from Lindås to Masfjorden Municipality.
+The Sletta area (population: 305) on the island of Radøy was switched from Lindås Municipality to the new Radøy Municipality.
+The other change was the Einestrand, Eikebotn, and Kikallen areas (population: 25) were transferred from Lindås Municipality to Masfjorden Municipality.

-On 1 January 2020, the neighboring municipalities of Meland, Radøy, and Lindås were merged the large new municipality of Alver.
+On 1 January 2020, the neighboring Meland Municipality, Radøy Municipality, and Lindås Municipality were merged to form the new Alver Municipality.
+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, the new Alver Municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality (originally the parish) is named after the old Lindås farm (Lindiáss) since the first Lindås Church was built there.
 The first element is lindi which means "linden (Tilia) wood" or "place overgrown with linden".
 The last element is áss which means "mountain ridge" or "rocky ridge".
 On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
 Prior to this change, the name was spelled Lindaas with the digraph "Aa", and after this reform, the name was spelled Lindås, using the letter Å instead.